 It is designed specifically for UK government teams to create and run great digital services that meet the Digital Service Standard (a set of 18 criteria that all public facing transactional services have to meet).
 As such, there is a lot of detail that won't be relevant for many organisations, but also a lot of gold hidden in there.

-It was developed by GDS.GOV SERVICE MANUAL
+It was developed by GDS.VISIT TOOLBOX

 This toolbox contains 75 tools that you can filter by category, time frame, or group size.
 Each tool has step-by-step process guides.

 It is a resource for people who want to work more creatively and collaboratively in their team or organization.
 Hyper Island has developed, collected, and used these methods over the last 20 years.
 Some of the tools are unique to the Hyper Island methodology, and many are borrowed from other organisations.

 It was launched in 2015 by Hyper Island's R&D team.VISIT TOOLBOX

 This toolbox contains 7 mindsets (as videos and text), 61 tools in 3 categories (inspiration, ideation, implementation), and 6 case studies.